Zeeeepa/Flashloan-Arbitrage-Bot/README.md

 # FlashLoanArbitrage

-Привет! Это мой проект **FlashLoanArbitrage** — бот для арбитража на DeFi с флеш-кредитами.С использиванием  смарт-контракт и локальный скрипт `goflash.js`, который запускается у тебя на компе. Делюсь, чтобы ты мог попробовать!
+Hi!
+This is my project **FlashLoanArbitrage** — a bot for arbitrage on DeFi with flash loans.
+Using a smart contract and a local script `goflash.js`, which runs on your computer.
+Sharing it so you can try it out!

 ![DeFi Arbitrage](https://i.ibb.co/0R6knXHb/video-2025-08-19-21-03-04.gif)

-## Как это работает 💡
+## How It Works 💡

-1. **Смарт-контракт**:
+1. **Smart Contract**:
-   - Берет флеш-кредит в USDC.
+   - Takes a flash loan in USDC.
-   - Конвертирует твой ETH в USDC перед сделкой.
+   - Converts your ETH to USDC before the deal.
-   - Покупает ETH по низкой цене на одной платформе.
+   - Buys ETH at a low price on one platform.
-   - Продает ETH по высокой цене на другой.
+   - Sells ETH at a high price on another.
-   - Погашает кредит, платит комиссии и газ.
+   - Repays the loan, pays fees and gas.
-   - Конвертирует прибыль из USDC обратно в ETH.
+   - Converts the profit from USDC back to ETH.
-   - Остаток — твой профит!
+   - The remainder is your profit!

-2. **Скрипт `goflash.js`**:
+2. **Script `goflash.js`**:
-   - Смотрит цены ETH/USDC на пяти DeFi-платформах.
+   - Checks ETH/USDC prices on five DeFi platforms.
-   - Ждет разницу в цене от **0.9%**, чтобы не уйти в минус.
+   - Waits for a price difference of **0.9%** or more to avoid losses.
-   - Если разница есть, запускает арбитраж через контракт.
+   - If the difference is there, it triggers arbitrage through the contract.

-## Какие DeFi-протоколы использую 💰
+## Which DeFi Protocols I Use 💰

-Я добавил четыре протокола для флеш-кредитов:
+I added four protocols for flash loans:

-- **Aave (0.05%)**: Тонна ликвидности, до **10,000,000 USDC**.
+- **Aave (0.05%)**: Tons of liquidity, up to **10,000,000 USDC**.
-- **dYdX (0.05%)**: Быстрый, до **500,000 USDC**.
+- **dYdX (0.05%)**: Fast, up to **500,000 USDC**.
-- **Uniswap V3 (0.01%)**: Дешевые комиссии, до **5,000,000 USDC**.
+- **Uniswap V3 (0.01%)**: Low fees, up to **5,000,000 USDC**.
-- **Balancer (0.02%)**: Гибкие пулы, до **1,000,000 USDC**.
+- **Balancer (0.02%)**: Flexible pools, up to **1,000,000 USDC**.

-Чем больше займ, тем больше комиссия. Так что не бери огромный лоан, если баланс кошелька слабый!
+The bigger the loan, the higher the fee.
+So don’t take a huge loan if your wallet balance is low!

-## Какие платформы сканирую 📊
+## Which Platforms I Scan 📊

 <img src="https://i.ibb.co/4RtXjn2G/chainlink-link-logo.png" alt="Chainlink" width="50">
 <img src="https://i.ibb.co/gZf4KQT0/uniswap-uni-logo.png" alt="Uniswap" width="50">